2ndSightLab/ai-tracker/README.md

 https://teriradichel.substack.com/p/toc-aws-organizations-and-ai-agent

+## Tools and models

+I'm primarily using Kiro CLI and anthropic models, though I do use Google aimode to ask questions at times and may branch out to test other models and technologies after this infrastructure is up and running.

 ## Time

 I started this project around March 7th.
 I had to take a break for about three weeks in May.
 I haven't really worked on anyting else besides this and blog posts because I keep thinking it is "almost done."
 I've also been working kind of long hours to do it and figure things out.